retorquere/zotero-better-bibtex/site/layouts/shortcodes/preferences/citation-keys.md

 default: `no`

 Used for drag-and-drop/quick copy citations in `Pandoc` format.
 You can use this option to select whether you want to have these pandoc citations surrounded with brackets or not.

+#### Org-mode select link

+default: `using Zotero item key`

+OrgMode to select items in your library

+Options:

+* using Zotero item key
+* using Better BibTeX citation key

+#### Zotero select link

+default: `using Zotero item key`

+Hyperlink to select items in your library

+Options:

+* using Zotero item key
+* using Better BibTeX citation key

 #### Eta template